Hjalte-CMI/Reconstructions/Technical Batch Reconstruction.rst

 Technical Description
 ^^^^^^^^^^^^^^^^^^^^^^^
-Here you can find a more detailed description of the individual scripts which reconstruct batches of scans.
+Here you can find a more detailed description of the individual scripts, which reconstruct batches of scans.

 submitCTRecon
 --------------